renovatebot/renovate/lib/modules/manager/custom/jsonata/readme.md

 This manager is unique in Renovate in that:

-- It is configurable via [JSONata](https://jsonata.org/) queries.
+- It is configurable via [JSONata](https://jsonata.org/) queries
-- Through the use of the `customManagers` config, multiple "JSONata managers" can be created for the same repository.
+- Through the use of the `customManagers` config, multiple "JSONata managers" can be created for the same repository
-- It can extract any `datasource`.
+- It can extract any `datasource`

 To configure it, use the following syntax: